 4. Joe Biden Nearly Lost His Faith After His First Wife and Daughter Were Killed

 Biden has spoken openly and honestly about the struggles he had with faith and his anger with God after his first wife and his daughter were killed in a car wreck in 1972.
 In 2012, when he spoke to grieving families at the Arlington cemetery, he shared some of those moments, Christian Today reported.
 He said he would get angry at God and think there was just no way that God could possibly be good.
 He said he understood why some people turned to suicide, not because they were crazy, but because “they had been to the top of the mountain, and they just knew in their heart they would never get there again.”

 5. His Wife Is a Huge Encouragement in His Faith

 Biden has said that meeting and marrying Jill Biden helped pull him back from the brink after his first wife and his daughter died.
-She still encourages his faith, he told Stephen Colbert during a recent interview.
+She still encourages his faith, he told Stephen Colbert during an interview.
 For example, he said that Jill will often leave him inspirational notes, Bustle reported.
 One of them was a quote that simply read: “Faith sees best in the dark.”